Mathematics Foundation Level

 When can I take the exam?

-New dates and times for all exams are updated regularly, check back to see new dates and times and venues.
+New dates and times for all exams are updated regularly.

 ONLY COMPLETE THIS ONLINE APPLICATION FORM IF YOU WANT TO SIGN UP FOR AN EXAMINATION.

 Yes!
 You will need to provide a passport or driving licence prior to the examination, otherwise you may not be able to sit the exam.

 You can sit the examination more than once.
 However, every time you sit an examination you have to pay the full price.

 You can sit an examination at one of our designated places or an examination paper could be sent to the school you are currently working in.
 This is only with the agreement of the Head or Deputy Head Teacher or equivalent.